ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 !!! important "Copernicus DEM GLO-30 Updated"

     We use the Copernicus DEM GLO-30 Public dataset as our default DEM for RTC and InSAR processing.
-We have now updated to the 2021 release of the Copernicus DEM GLO-30 Public dataset, which improves coverage over Norway, and includes 5 additional tiles.
+We have now updated to the most recent release available at https://asf-dem-west.s3.amazonaws.com/v2/COP30/2021/, which improves coverage over Norway, and includes 5 additional tiles.
 For more information, see the 'Releases' section of [this article](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}.

     Users still have the option to use the legacy DEMs when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "HyP3 API Documentation" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "HyP3 Python SDK Documentation" ){target=_blank}, but we recommend using the Copernicus DEM whenever possible.